 My practice is a material based inquiry in search of intersections between craft, art and design.
 I use analogue processes and work abstractly, without an explicit narrative.
-Relying upon intuition, I create enigmatic hybrid objects for contemplation.
-The work celebrates the pleasures of form, pattern, color and craft, while emphasizing the handmade as a counterpoint to the chaos of the world around us.
+Relying upon intuition, I create hybrid objects for contemplation.
+The work celebrates the pleasures of form, pattern and color, while emphasizing the handmade as a counterpoint to the chaos of the world around us.
 I am interested in the way the hand can slow the eye to engage the mind.

 Curiosity is at the heart of my work.
 I avoid developing a linear construction of meaning, instead exploring possibilities with material interactions and accidents through experimentation.
 I am involved in a continual negotiation between two and three dimensions, and an elusive search for presence.